thecoolwinter/blog/Posts/2021-02-02-The-Search-Engine-Matrix/index.md

 ---

 We'll start our walk through the links at page one.
-This is step one, so we'll name this variable $$p_0$$. $$p_0$$ is going to be a matrix representing the probability of us being on any page after we've taken 0 steps.
+This is step one, so we'll name this variable $p_0$. $p_0$ is going to be a matrix representing the probability of us being on any page after we've taken 0 steps.
 We're starting at website 1, so we have a 100% probability in the next step of going to website 2, meaning the matrix looks like this.

 $$
 p_0=\begin{pmatrix}0\\ 1\\ 0\end{pmatrix}
 $$

-If I multiply $$p_0$$ by $$A$$ (which we created earlier) we'll end up with the probability of being at any of the resulting websites after one step ($$p_1$$).
+If I multiply $p_0$ by $A$ (which we created earlier) we'll end up with the probability of being at any of the resulting websites after one step ($p_1$).

 $$
 p_1=A\cdot \:p_0=\:\begin{pmatrix}0&\frac{1}{2}&\frac{1}{2}\\ 1&0&\frac{1}{2}\\ 0&\frac{1}{2}&0\end{pmatrix}\cdot \begin{pmatrix}1\\ 0\\ 0\end{pmatrix}=\begin{pmatrix}0\\ 1\\ 0\end{pmatrix}